July 25, 2022

 Reporting in Microsoft PPM: Tools Overview

-Reporting is truly the primary way for project stakeholders to track overall progress and identify project areas that require attention.
-Many organizations, however, still don’t have a centralized PPM solution in place and mainly use Microsoft Excel for reporting, which means manual data input, inconsistencies, and lots of time wasted.
+Reporting is the primary way for project stakeholders to track overall progress and identify areas that require attention.
+Many organizations, however, still don’t have a centralized PPM solution and mainly use Microsoft Excel for reporting, which means manual data input, inconsistencies, and lots of time wasted.

-With Office 365, Microsoft Project Online or Project Server all of your PPM data is in one place and available for reporting via a number of Microsoft solutions that include, but are not limited to:
+With Office 365, Microsoft Project Online, or Project Server, all of your PPM data is in one place and available for reporting via many Microsoft solutions that include, but are not limited to:

 - Microsoft Power BI